foundriesio/docs/source/tutorials/getting-started-with-docker/index.rst

 Building your Container
 ^^^^^^^^^^^^^^^^^^^^^^^

-Now that you have a Dockerfile, you can build it locally to make sure it is working properly.
+Now that you have a ``Dockerfile``, you can build it locally to make sure it is working properly.

-From the same folder containing the Dockerfile, run the command below:
+From the same folder containing the ``Dockerfile``, run the command below:

 .. prompt:: bash host:~$, auto